MikroElektronika/mikrosdk_click_v2/clicks/hdc1000/details.md

 #### Example key functions :

-- This function executes default configuration for HDC1000 click.
+- This function executes default configuration for HDC1000 Click.
 > hdc1000_default_cfg( &hdc1000 );

 - This function gets temperature data from the HDC1000 sensor.